HA7A7/cli/docs/lib/content/commands/npm-install.md

     dependencies in [`package.json`](/configuring-npm/package-json).

-    With the `--production` flag (or when the `NODE_ENV` environment variable is set to `production`), npm will not install modules listed in `devDependencies`.
+    With the `--production` flag (or when the `NODE_ENV` environment the variable is set to `production`), npm will not install modules listed in `devDependencies`.
 To install all modules listed in both `dependencies` and `devDependencies` when `NODE_ENV` environment
     variable is set to `production`, you can use `--production=false`.